matrix-org/matrix-spec/content/_index.md

 roughly represents a breaking change, `Y` a backwards-compatible change, and `Z` a patch or insignificant alteration to the API.

-`v1.0` of Matrix was released on June 10th, 2019 with the following API
+`v1.0` of Matrix was a symbolic version released on June 10th, 2019 with the following minimum API versions:
-versions:

 | API/Specification       | Version |
 |-------------------------|---------|